 I am a member of the South Carolina Writers Workshop, Sisters in Crime, Greenville chapter, the National Association of Memoir Writers, the Southern Indie Booksellers Alliance, and the Seneca Writers Critique Group.

 Last, but not least, I am a member of Le Cercle Franco-Americain in Greenville, SC.

-I won second place in the 2011 Carrie McCray Memorial Literary Awards for nonfiction.
+2011 Carrie McCray Memorial Literary Awards for nonfiction: Second Place

-Lastly, two of my creative nonfiction stories appeared in the 2011 and 2012 Petigru Review Literary Journal.
+2012: Two of my creative nonfiction stories appeared in the Petigru Review Literary Journal

 At present, I am in the throws of publishing the French translation of SiROCCO and am writing the first draft of MISTRAL, SIROCCO's sequel, which tells the struggle my family, as well as over a million others like us, faced after we fled Algeria, searching for new places to call home across the globe.